rubysherpas/paranoia/README.md

 # If you want to hard-delete paranoid dependencies, you can use:
-has_one :widget, dependent: :destroy! # fires callbacks, hard-deletes has_one :widget, dependent: :delete! # no callbacks, hard-deletes has_many :widgets, dependent: :destroy! # fires callbacks for all objects
+has_one :widget, dependent: :destroy! # fires callbacks, hard-deletes has_one :widget, dependent: :delete! # no callbacks, hard-deletes has_many :widgets, dependent: :destroy! # fires callbacks for all objects, hard-deletes
 # has_many :widgets, dependent: :delete_all is unchanged, hard-deletes w/o callbacks
 ```